Extended trigonometric Cherednik algebras and nonstationary Schr\"odinger equations with delta-potentials

 We construct solutions of this nonstationary Schr{\"o}dinger equation using an affine version of the coordinate Bethe ansatz.
 The associated generalized Bethe wave functions are defined in terms of an explicit cocycle of the extended affine Weyl group, which is obtained from the normalized intertwiners of the trigonometric Cherednik algebra.

-We show that the generalized Bethe wave function satisfies a consistent system of equations in its spectral parameter.
+We show that the generalized Bethe wave function satisfies a consistent system of equations as function of the momenta.
 These equations are expected to be degenerations of Cherednik's \cite{Ch} affine difference-elliptic quantum Knizhnik-Zamolodchikov equations.
-These equations replace the requirement for the Bethe wave function of the (vector valued) root system version of the Lieb-Liniger model on the circle that its spectral variable satisfies Bethe ansatz type equations (see \cite[Thm.
+These equations replace the requirement for the Bethe wave function of the (vector valued) root system version of the quantum Bose gas on the circle with pairwise delta-function interactions that the momenta satisfy Bethe ansatz type equations (see \cite[Thm.
 2.6]{EOS0} and \cite[Thm.
 5.10]{EOS}).

-With suitable restrictions on the spectral parameter (see \eqref{convergencedomain} for the explicit requirements) we show that the Bethe wave functions for the vector valued root system analog of the quantum Bose gas on the line (see \cite{HO}) are limits of the generalized Bethe wave functions.
+With suitable restrictions on the momenta (see \eqref{convergencedomain} for the explicit requirements) we show that the Bethe wave functions for the vector valued root system analog of the quantum Bose gas on the line (see \cite{HO}) are limits of the generalized Bethe wave functions.
 The limit to critical level is more subtle.
 We will only make some preliminary comments on it in this paper.
-A thorough understanding of this limit is expected to lead to new insights on the root system analogs of the quantum Bose gas on the circle with delta-potentials, for instance on the quadratic norms of the scalar Bethe wave functions (see \cite{Em} for explicit conjectures). \\
+A thorough understanding of this limit is expected to lead to new insights on the root system analogs of the quantum Bose gas on the circle with pairwise delta-function potentials, for instance on the quadratic norms of the scalar Bethe wave functions. \\

 {\bf Acknowledgments}\\ The authors were partially supported by the Netherlands Organization for Scientific Research (NWO) in the VIDI-project ``Symmetry and modularity in exactly solvable models''.